zenstackhq/zenstack/README.md

 1. Generating CRUD APIs and enforcing data access policy checks
 1. Providing type-safe client CRUD library

-We'll briefly go through each of them in this section.
+Let's briefly go through each of them in this section.

-### Data Modeling
+### Data modeling

 ZenStack uses a schema language called `ZModel` to define data types and their relationship.
 The `zenstack` CLI takes a schema file as input and generates database client client code automatically.
 Such client code allows you program against database in server-side code in a fully typed way, without writing any SQL.
 It also provides commands for synchronizing data model with database schema, as well generating "migration reords" when your data model evolves.